How To Tell If Your Plants Are Thirsty + 5 Top Watering Tips

 Watering less frequently but more thoroughly is usually better for your plants, McCullough and Thompson agree.
 Plants tend to prefer a good soak over a quick drink.
 This might mean that you are watering your plants less often, and that's fine; better that than watering too frequently.

-The key is making sure that the entire pot of soil is nice and soaked through after every watering.
+The key to a successful soak is making sure that the entire pot of soil is nice and wet after every watering.
 You'll know this has happened once the water starts to come out of your pot's drainage hole (every pot should have one of these!).

 Potential signs that you've overwatered include yellowing leaves; soft, squishy leaves; brown edges; and pests, depending on the plant.
 Thompson says that overwatering is the No. 1 cause of plant death, so his rule of thumb is "I always say that if you want to show your plant love, give it good light.
 Don't give it water."